Pinafore/cl1-hw/feateng/README.md

 You'll see quite a bit of output, so we're just going to walk through it bit by bit, comparing the salient components.

-Now, both "best" and "waiting" are *correct*, but obviously "best" is best.
-It's important to know what kind of examples contribute to each of these outcomes, so eval samples a subset for each of these and prints them and their features out.

 Initially with and without the length feature will not look that different.